AlexJReid/blog/content/posts/druid-cdc/index.md

 If it feels like you are starting to write your own _poor man's Druid_ or you already happen to have a Druid cluster available, then this approach may be worthy of consideration... particularly if your use case can benefit from the temporal capabilities shown or you are planning on building a user-facing analytics application.

 ## Credit
-Of course this is not that novel.
-Double entry book keeping has been around for ... a while?
+Of course this is not that novel. **Double entry book keeping has been around for a while.**

 Imply have recently published this [great post](https://imply.io/blog/upserts-and-data-deduplication-with-druid/) which overlaps with this one.
 I wish I had read it before writing this!